GoogleCloudPlatform/professional-services/application-development/helloworld-springboot-auth/README.md

 1. `mvn appengine:deploy`
 1. Visit `http://YOUR_PROJECT.appspot.com`.
-* if this is the first deployment, the above mvn command will fail.
+* If this is the first deployment, the above mvn command will fail.
   You will need to run `gcloud app create --region <region>` or create the app from the console , to create the app first and rerun the above maven command.
- Ig you encounter issue, try running `gcloud init` and follow the steps.
+ If you encounter an issue, try running `gcloud init` and follow the steps.

 Note that deployment to the App Engine flexible environment requires the new [`com.google.cloud.tools:appengine-maven-plugin` plugin][new-maven-plugin].